mitander/rohcstar/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-**Rohcstar is a modern, memory-safe, and performant Rust implementation of the Robust Header Compression (ROHC) framework.**
+**Rohcstar is a modern and memory-safe Rust implementation of the Robust Header Compression (ROHC) framework.**

+> [!WARNING]
+> This ROHC implementation is in early development phase.
+> The API is unstable, features are incomplete, and breaking changes should be expected.

 ## Vision & Philosophy